MelroseWakefield Hospital: 1980-2005: Evolving and partnerships

-2006-present: The hospital today
+2006–2011: Cardiac services and campus changes

 In early September 2006, MelroseWakefield Hospital began offering elective angioplasty after being selected by the Massachusetts Department of Public Health (DPH) to participate in an elective angioplasty trial.
 The hospital was one of only seven throughout the state to participate in the "MASS COMM Trial" that studied the benefits of elective (non-emergency) angioplasty without on-site cardiac surgery back-up.
 The procedure, which is commonly performed in larger teaching hospitals in Boston offers patients the same care without requiring them to travel to a far distance.
 The Cardiac and Endovascular Center officially opened in December 2007.

 On November 1, 2007, MelroseWakefield closed its Cummings Rehabilitation and Nursing Center.
 It had opened in December 1993 to treat patients needing hip and knee rehabilitation, as well as recovering surgery patients from New England Baptist, Beth Israel Deaconess and Mass General who had surgery and choose to recover closer to home.
 The 17-bed unit was replaced by a medical-surgical floor because of the hospital's need for more beds in that department.
 All patients were either sent to other nursing homes or home where they would be served by Hallmark Health's Visiting Nurse Association.